 All staff to wash hands on arrival in school Make it clear to parents and pupils that they cannot congregate at the entrances prior to the start of the school day Make parents and pupils aware of government recommendations with regard to transport.
 Inform parents and pupils of restrictions and plans relating to school transport Issue information to pupils in relation to restrictions on their movement around the site Sufficient supplies of hand-washing supplies should be provided to accommodate this procedure at the start of the day.
-Assess the schools ability to follow T&W cleaning in school guidance, if unable to complete notify the Local Authority Parents and school staff will wear masks at the gates before and after school and in all communal areas outside of their bubble.
-Poor hygiene practice - specific - toilet/changi ng facilities. low Staff to wear additional PPE when supporting pupils with toileting routines - mask, gloves, apron (see PPE guidance for schools) All changing surfaces to be cleaned before and after each use Nappies/soiled items to be disposed of in yellow bags Staff to follow specific intimate care procedures-additional policy Any soiled clothes are put into a plastic bag (double bagged) and sent home. low low As above As above ves
+Assess the schools ability to follow T&amp;W cleaning in school guidance, if unable to complete notify the Local Authority Parents and school staff will wear masks at the gates before and after school and in all communal areas outside of their bubble.
+As a result, the risk of infection is reduced as pupils and staff arrive at school.
+Poor hygiene practice - specific - toilet/changi ng facilities. low Staff to wear additional PPE when supporting pupils with toileting routines -mask, gloves, apron (see PPE guidance for schools) All changing surfaces to be cleaned before and after each use Nappies/soiled items to be disposed of in yellow bags Staff to follow specific intimate care procedures-additional policy Any soiled clothes are put into a plastic bag (double bagged) and sent home. low low As above As above yes